|Rewards Rating:||4.3 / 5|

 |Other things to know||Other things to know||Other things to know|

 If Marriott is your hotel of choice, the Marriott Bonvoy Boundless credit card is another hotel rewards card worth considering.
-In addition to a comparable annual fee and similar sign-up bonus, the Bonvoy Boundless card offers a lot of value for frequent Marriott guests.
+In addition to a comparable annual fee, the Bonvoy Boundless card offers a lot of value for frequent Marriott guests.
 At up to 17 points per dollar on Marriott Bonvoy hotel purchases and 2 points per dollar on other purchases, the earnings scheme is a bit less generous than what the IHG Rewards Club Premier card offers.
 That said, the value of rewards earned per dollar of spending is twice as high with the Bonvoy Boundless.

-The Hilton Honors American Express Surpass card offers a large welcome bonus: 130,000 points when you spend $2,000 in eligible purchases in the first three months.
-Using these points to pay for stays at the lowest tier of Hilton hotel means you can get up to 26 rewards nights, more than what you could get with the IHG Rewards Club Premier’s sign-up bonus.
+The Hilton Honors American Express Surpass card offers a large welcome bonus: 130,000 Hilton Honors points if you spend $2,000 in eligible purchases within the first 3 months of card membership.
+Plus, you can earn an additional 50,000 points after you spend a total of $10,000 in purchases in the first 6 months.
+Using these points to pay for stays at the lowest tier of Hilton hotel means you can get up to 36 rewards nights.
 Unlike the IHG Premier, however, Hilton Honors Surpass cardholders only receive an annual rewards night after spending $15,000.
 The rewards night at an IHG property doesn’t have a spend requirement attached.

 Although the value of Hilton Honors points (0.5 cents apiece) are roughly the same as IHG points, it’s a more lucrative card when it comes to the overall value of the rewards you earn.
 Factoring in the earnings rate and estimated point value, each dollar of spending gets you an estimated 2.37 cents in rewards value — much better than the 0.9 cents you get with the IHG Rewards Club Premier card.